stared/wizualizacja-wolnych-lektur/README.md

 gdzie suma przebiega po wszystkich lekturach, `#motyw1(i)` to liczna wystąpień motywu `1` w lekturze `i` (analogicznie dla `#motyw2(i)`), `#motywy(i)` to całkowita liczba wystąpień motywów w danej lekturze.
 [Owa wielkość statystyczna](http://stats.stackexchange.com/questions/6047) przyjmuje wartość większą od 1 gdy motywy współwystępują częściej, niż tyle co "przez przypadek".
 Stąd też grubość krawędzi to owa wielkość minus jeden.

 Niejako rozwinięcie mojego poprzedniego projektu, https://github.com/stared/tag-graph-map-of-stackexchange/wiki, w którym to patrzę na powiązania między tagami związanymi z programowaniem (a także dziedzinami fizyki, kognitywistyki i nie tylko).

+#### English

+Books from Wolne Lektury (Free Readings) are annotated with themes, which they contain (e.g. "Woman", "Love", "Sleep").
+I was curious which themes are the most prevalent and... in which combinations.

+I selected themes that occur in the collection of books at least 200 times (there are 123 such) and I counted how each theme is distributed among the major forms of literature (i.e.: novel, poem, drama).
+Additionally, I connected with links such themes that co-occur very frequently.

+That is, all connections are automatically generated, based on the dataset, without any manual manipulation.
+In particular, linked themes can be, but not have to be, related semantically.
+It gives an insight into association of themes and motifs not only on the basis of their meaning, but also - their popular compositions (and some of them may be surprising!).

+The exact formula for the quantification of the co-occurrence (here: for `theme1` and `theme2`) reads

+    \sum_i #theme1(i) * #theme2(i) / #themes(i),

+where we sum over all books; `#theme1(i)` is the number of occurrences of `theme1` in the book `i` (and analogously for `#theme2(i)`), `#themes(i)` is the number of all theme occurrences in the same book.
+Such statistical quantity, which is a variant of [observed to expected ratio](http://stats.stackexchange.com/questions/6047) takes values greater than 1 when two themes co-occur more frequently than by random chance.
+Thus, the link thickness is this quantity minus one.

+In some sense it is a further part of my former project https://github.com/stared/tag-graph-map-of-stackexchange/wiki, in which I am generating maps of programming concepts (from Stack Overflow) and other disciplines (e.g. physics, cognitive science, ...).

 ### [Kolory](http://stared.github.com/wizualizacja-wolnych-lektur/kolory.html) (Marta Czarnocka-Cieciura, Piotr Migdał)